sacha-l/blockspace-stadium/README.md

-# 🛠️ Hackathonia
+# 🛠️ Blockspace Stadium

-A full-stack web application for managing and reviewing Web3 projects submitted through the Hackathonia platform.
+A full-stack web application for managing and reviewing Web3 projects submitted through the Stadium platform.

 ---